Culture of Indonesia

 Examples of the fusion of Islam with Hinduism include Javanese Abangan belief.
 Balinese dances have stories about ancient Buddhist and Hindu kingdoms, while Islamic art forms and architecture are present in Sumatra, especially in the Minangkabau and Aceh regions.
 Traditional art, music and sport are combined in a martial art form called Pencak Silat.

 The Western world has influenced Indonesia in science, technology and modern entertainment such as television shows, film and music, as well as political system and issues.
 India has notably influenced Indonesian songs and movies.
-A popular type of song is the Indian-rhythmical dangdut, which is often mixed with Arab and Malay folk music.
+A popular type of song is the Indian-rhythmical dangdut, which is often mixed with Arabic, Javanese and Malay folk music.

 Despite the influences of foreign culture, some remote Indonesian regions still preserve uniquely indigenous culture.
-Indigenous ethnic groups Mentawai, Asmat, Dani, Dayak, Toraja and many others are still practising their ethnic rituals, customs and wearing traditional clothes.
+Indigenous ethnic groups Batak, Nias, Mentawai, Asmat, Dani, Sumba, Dayak, Toraja and many others are still practising their ethnic rituals, customs and wearing traditional clothes.

+Indonesia currently holds sixteen items of UNESCO's Intangible Cultural Heritage, including wayang puppet theatre, kris, batik, education and training in Indonesian batik, angklung, saman dance, noken, three genres of traditional Balinese dance, pinisi ship, pencak silat, gamelan, jamu, and reog.
+Additionally, pantun, kebaya, and kolintang were inscribed through joint nominations.

 Traditional performing arts

 Music

-Indonesia is home to with those from the islands of Java, Sumatra and Bali being frequently recorded.
-The traditional music of West, Central, and East Java and Bali is the gamelan (traditional instruments include: gambang, bonang, saron, kenong, gong, and many more).
-Gamelan has been recognized as a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO (United Nations Educational, Scientific and Cultural Organization).

-On 29 June 1965, Koes Plus, a leading Indonesian pop group in the 1960s, 1970s and 1980s, was imprisoned in Glodok, West Jakarta, for playing Western-style music.
-After the resignation of President Sukarno, the law was rescinded, and in the 1970s the Glodok prison was dismantled and replaced with a large shopping mall.

-Kroncong is a musical genre that uses guitars and ukulele as the main musical instruments.
-This genre had its roots in Portugal and was introduced by Portuguese traders in the 15th century.
-There is a traditional Keroncong Tugu music group in North Jakarta and other traditional Keroncong music groups in Maluku, with strong Portuguese influences.
-This music genre was popular in the first half of the 20th century; a contemporary form of Kroncong is called Pop Kroncong.

-Angklung musical orchestra, native of West Java, received international recognition as UNESCO has listed the traditional West Java musical instrument made from bamboo in the list of intangible cultural heritage.

-The soft Sasando music from the province of East Nusa Tenggara in West Timor is completely different.
-Sasando uses an instrument made from a split leaf of the Lontar palm (Borassus flabellifer), which bears some resemblance to a harp.